nodev-io/nodev-starter-kit/slides/europython-talk.rst

 Developing a new feature in TDR starts with the developer writing the tests that will validate the correct implementation of the desired functionality.

-Before writing any functional code the tests are used to search for a siutable implementation.
+Before writing any functional code the tests are used to search for a suitable implementation.

 Any code passing the tests is presented to the developer